devaar100/WomenSecurityApp/README.md

 # Women Safety App
-This is an application prototype for women safety
+This is an application prototype for women safety.
 The features of the app are as follows-
   1. Quick SOS alert to all added contacts on click of a button
   2. Shake the phone to send SOS even when app is not in foreground